Oman Guide: What is VAT designated zones and its treatment in Oman?

 - The Designated Zone self-consumes goods and services, and then the place of supply will be Oman and will be taxable at the standard rate of 5%.
 However, the executive regulations will specify certain exceptions to the rule.

 It is vital for businesses established within the designated zones to realize that they have the same VAT compliance obligations and rights as non-Designated Zone businesses.
-They will have to register for VAT, account for VAT, file VAT returns, and pay VAT as per the law.
+They will have to register for VAT, account for VAT, file VAT returns in Oman, and pay VAT as per the law.

 Documents kept for the transfer of goods to, within, or between designated zones.
 It is certified by the operator and supervisor of the special zone for the supply of goods.
 It also requires Certification by the General Customs Administration about the transfer of goods to the designated zone or from one area to another.